 Australian Drone Laws for Recreational Drone Flyers

 Note: This article has been written specifically to assist recreational users.
-As you know I'm the Chief Remote Pilot and commercial drone operator at Bendigo Aerial.
-We follow the same rules however we have permissions, permits and approvals to fly outside of these regulations.
+I'm the Chief Remote Pilot and commercial drone operator at Bendigo Aerial.
 We are governed and audited by our ReOC (Remote Operator Certificate) which may exclude some of these drone laws and regulations.
-I will shortly write an article only for Commercial Drone Operators.
+I will shortly write an article specifically for Commercial Drone Operators.

-Important before flying download the CASA “Can I fly there?”
-Drone Safety App.
+Before flying download the CASA “OpenSky by Wing” Drone Safety App.
 For recreational users, this is a great app which explains Australian drone laws and shows the location where you can and cannot fly.
 The app also identifies restricted zones, airports, helicopter landing sites, public safety issues, disasters and approach/departure areas of airfields.
 The app is free and can also be viewed directly from your internet browser.
+To see a full list of approved CASA apps for recreational flyers search CASA Certified Drone Safety Apps.

 Australian Drone Laws and Regulations Explained